nicole13225/Garlex-Design/README.md

 # Garlex-Design
-A new brando of clothes
+A new brand of clothes